tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * **Sample Answer**: We've transformed one categorical variable into many binary (numerical) variables, each corresponding to a category.

-Switch back to the lesson slides, continue with the slide entitled _Data Standardization_ and highlight the following:
+Switch back to the lesson slides, continue with the slide entitled "Data Standardization" and highlight the following:

 * Another critical preprocessing task is to standardize the numerical variables in the dataset.